Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/horizontal-stack.md

 ## Related components

-- To create the large-scale structure of pages, [use the Columns component](https://polaris.shopify.com/components/layout-and-structure/columns)
+- To create the large-scale structure of pages, [use the HorizontalGrid component](https://polaris.shopify.com/components/layout-and-structure/horizontal-grid)
 - To display elements vertically, [use the VerticalStack component](https://polaris.shopify.com/components/vertical-stack)

 ## Related resources